 By Dan Eumurian

 In a side alley just off the streets of gold in Paradise is an alley called "Hog Heaven."
 The divine swine sit around sloshing in the mud and swapping stories about their mortal existences.
-One brags, "I was ham for Ken Ham" (a late date creationist with whom I have huge disagreements.
+One brags, "I was ham for Ken Ham" (a late date creationist with whom I have huge disagreements).
 Another squeals, "I was bacon for Sir Francis Bacon" (a thoughtful Christian and father of the scientific method).
-A third says, "I took care of myself and died of old age."
+A third says, "I took good care of myself and died of old age."

 Then an old pig grunts softly, "One day Jesus came to the country of the Gerasenes.
 There was a man there who had an unclean spirit and was living in a cemetery, crying out and gashing himself.
 Jesus came along.
 The demon--or actually demons--begged him to let them go into us swine.
 Jesus did so, and the demons ran us down a steep bank into the sea.
 So we helped Jesus set a man free."

 All the other porkers oohed in awe, and raised their glasses of sanctified swill in a toast to this hero of Hog Heaven.